 This was the first impression my parents had as soon as we landed at Changi Airport.
 No, it wasn’t their first foreign trip but role reversal had happened.
 I was the organiser and they were the guests.
 And who wouldn’t fall in love with an airport like Changi, which has regularly been voted as one of the world’s best airport.
 There is so much to explore – Orchid Garden, Butterfly Garden, Sunflower Garden, Entertainment Zone, Ice Rink, a rooftop swimming pool with a Balinese theme and the tallest slide in the city, Free Cinemas, Wellness Centres, Food court and outlets for every possible cuisine in the world and at least 300 different retail outlets.

 But I didn’t want to spend our entire trip at the airport so I coaxed my parents to leave.
 At the arrivals, we had a luxury travel van waiting for us with a warm escort.
 After twenty minutes we were at the grand and spacious lobby of Conrad Centennial Singapore, where a soothing piano was being played.
-Conrad is one of the best 5 star hotels in Singapore, located within the business, historical, cultural and shopping districts of Marina Bay.
+Conrad is one of the best 5-star hotels in Singapore, located within the business, historical, cultural and shopping districts of Marina Bay.
 At the reception, a Singapore Tourism Board executive with three bags full of Singapore goodies welcomed us.

 Our check-in was smooth into the two suites.
 The rooms came with Marina Bay view, were spacious, had complimentary fresh fruit, chocolates and different varieties of tea and coffee.
 Bathroom and minibar were tastefully done.
-The in-room dinning service was good and the food tasted delightfully Indian not the watered down version to suit the western palate.
+The in-room dining service was good and the food tasted delightfully Indian not the watered down version to suit the western palate.

 I went to sleep with an excitement to revisit my favourite part of Singapore the next day.